Yashvi-Sharma/CCSNscore/README.md

   "TESTTABLEPATH": "data/test.csv",     # Path to table from which test set will be created "OUTPUT_DIR": "workdirs/Binary_Ia/",  # Working directory where model, logs, and results will be saved

-  "TASKNAME": "binIa",                       # Prefix for output figures "MODE": "train",                         # Mode to run the code (tune, train, test), train will also test the model
+  "TASKNAME": "binIa",                   # Prefix for output figures "MODE": "train",                       # Mode to run the code (tune, train, test), train will also test the model on specified test set

-  "MODELS": ["Ia", "notIa"],             # Parallel binary classifiers to train "LOAD_TUNED_MODELS": false,            # Whether to use the tuned models or not (saved with BC_ prefix) "LOAD_WEIGHTS": false,                 # False to just use the tuned architecture, True to load the weights
+  "MODELS": ["Ia", "notIa"],             # Parallel binary classifiers to train "LOAD_TUNED_MODELS": false,            # Whether to use the tuned models or not FOR TRAINING (saved with BC_ prefix) "LOAD_WEIGHTS": false,                 # False to just use the tuned architecture, True to load the weights (FOR TRAINING ONLY)

+  "TYPE_COLUMN": "type",                 # Column name in the metadata csv that contains the transient type, delete this key or set it to "none" if type data is not available (real-time use).
+Use 'type' as default column name
   "LABELS": {
     "Ia": ["Ia", "Ia-91bg", "Ia-91T", "Ia-pec", "Ia-02cx", "Iax", "Ia-norm"],
-             "notIa": ["IIP", "IIL", "IIn", "II", "IIb", "Ib", "Ic", "Ic-BL", "SLSN-I", "SLSN-II", "AGN", "CV"] },                           # Transient classes that belong to the positive class of each binary classifier "CHANNELS": {"Ia": ["spec", "lcr", "lcg", "lcrdmdt", "lcgdmdt"], "notIa": ["spec", "lcr", "lcg", "lcrdmdt", "lcgdmdt"]
+    "notIa": ["IIP", "IIL", "IIn", "II", "IIb", "Ib", "Ic", "Ic-BL", "SLSN-I", "SLSN-II", "AGN", "CV"] },                           # Transient classes that belong to the positive class of each binary classifier

+  "CHANNELS": {"Ia": ["spec", "lcr", "lcg", "lcrdmdt", "lcgdmdt"],
+               "notIa": ["spec", "lcr", "lcg", "lcrdmdt", "lcgdmdt"]
               },                         # Channels to use for each binary classifier